 We love a creative name, so we were keen to find out more about Spotted Giraffe.
 After some investigation, we now know that Spotted Giraffe is a Tasmanian business owned by Sarah Humphreys.
 Sarah creates unique jewellery for women and children, and every piece is designed and hand-made in Launceston.

-Spotted Giraffe: Sarah Humphreys on a Mission
+Spotted Giraffe: Sarah Humphreys

 About 25 stores throughout Tassie and the mainland sell Sarah’s jewellery, and there’s a full list of stockists on the Spotted Giraffe Facebook page.
 Rather than attending markets, Sarah also sells her jewellery directly from Facebook, and she’s keen to generate more interest in her page.
 That’s exactly the sort of challenge we love, helping Tasmanian business owners increase their profile.
 So we agreed to join her quest.
 And in return for the promotion from Think Tasmania, Sarah is offering our readers a chance to win one of her unique necklaces.